 - Increase resistance to disease and pests, including fusarium mold, powdery mildew, botrytis (gray mold), spider mites, and others

 - Reduce water usage

 Secoes Green OMBT product is an innovative, proprietary blend of 100% natural, fast-acting microbial formula that contains bacteria, archaea, fungi, algal protists, and water.

 - Produce natural enzymes that release nutrients.

 - Colonize in/on sloughed-off plant root cells and establishes a root strengthening bio-film that protects the roots as they grow, enhancing root and plant growth.
-This has a positive impact on nitrogen-fixing rhizobium, resulting in measured increased nitrogen fixation, more vigorous plants that flower longer, stay green longer, produce larger plants, flowers, crop fruits, pods and more pea and lentil seeds per pod, as well as improved tolerance to stresses, such as dry growing conditions.
+This has a positive impact on nitrogen-fixing rhizobium, resulting in measured increased nitrogen fixation, more vigorous plants that produce larger plants and colas, more colas per plant, as well as improved tolerance to stresses, including dry growing conditions and temperature stresses.

-- Maximize phosphorus and micronutrient cycling processes to release soil (or hydroponic dosed) phosphorous and micronutrients from bound forms, to maximize flower/bud growth, increase yield, and enhance plant health.
-Increased levels of phosphorus will enhance crop yields and production.
+- Maximize phosphorus and micronutrient cycling processes to release soil (or hydroponic dosed) phosphorous and micronutrients from bound forms, to maximize bud growth, increase yield, and enhance plant health.
+Increased levels of phosphorus will enhance cannabis crop yields and production.

-Secoes Agriculture OMBT Product Contains the Following Constituents:
+Secoes Green OMBT Product Contains the Following Constituents:

-60 +/- species of bacteria.
-The bacteria strains included in the Agriculture OMBT product thrive in all types of environmental conditions and include the following:
+~60 species of bacteria.
+The bacteria strains included in the Green OMBT product thrive in all types of environmental conditions and include the following: